adurimurthy/18blockchainhw/README.md

 ### Setup the custom out-of-the-box blockchain

-* Create a new project directory for your new network.
-Call it whatever you want!
+* A new project directory has been created

-* Create a "Screenshots" folder inside of the project directory.
+*A pdf document with all the screen shots has been uploaded

 * Create accounts for two (or more) nodes for the network with a separate `datadir` for each using `geth`.